Intilery/intilery.github.io/docs/schema/identify.md

 - When a user updates their info (eg changes or adds a new address)
 - Upon loading any pages that are accessible by a logged in user (optional)

-**Note:** You should configure the accessability of customer traits to non-authenticated APIs (e.g. [Analytics.js](../tag/tag1)) by default, customer traits are not able to be updated via non-authenticated APIs unless the accessor is set to do so.
+***Note:** You should configure the accessability of customer traits to non-authenticated APIs (e.g. [Analytics.js](../tag/tag1)) by default, customer traits are not able to be updated via non-authenticated APIs unless the accessor is set to do so.* (coming soon)

-The first three examples are pretty self-explanatory, but many might ask: why you would call identify on every page load if we’re storing the userId in the cookie/local storage?

-Let’s imagine this scenario:

 Calling `identify` in the [Website Tag](../tag/tag1) or [HTTP API](../apis/api1) is the first step to integrating and using Intilery.